malmriv/malmriv.github.io/_posts/2026-04-01-a-case-for-event-driven-database-integration.md

     }, ensure_ascii=False).encode()
 ```

 This brings a typical event from around 6KB down to under 700 bytes.
-The script also handles token refresh automatically and skips tombstone messages, the null-value records that Debezium writes when a row is deleted and the topic is compacted.

 ## What you get